What "beginner-friendly" means here

 It's the kind of ROM hack you can recommend to someone who hasn't played Pokémon in years — because the hook is familiar, and the learning curve is gentle.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 A modernised Johto take with fresh presentation and classic Pokémon flow.

 GS Chronicles is another smart beginner pick because it stays close to the Johto spirit while giving you a more modern presentation.
-The game scratches that “Gen 2 vibe” itch — quaint towns, iconic music energy, legendary mysteries — in a format that’s comfortable to play on GBA.
+It scratches that "Gen 2 vibe" itch — quaint towns, iconic music energy, legendary mysteries — in a format comfortable to play on GBA.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 Johto + Kanto in one pack — a familiar marathon for casual play.